jasonacox/SentryPi/README.md

 ## Freezer Sensor - DS18B20 1-Wire Probe
 ![Freezer Temp Graph](/images/example-freezer.png)
 * [sentrypi-freezer.py](sentrypi-freezer.py) - 1-Wire (w1-gpio) Probe - Report on Freezer Temp and send Alerts based on defined thresholds
 This script reads the value of the DS18B20 1-Wire probe located inside a freezer.
-It has logic int he scirpt to send out alerts based on temperature warning (default 14'F) and thaw alert (default 32'F).
+It has logic int he script to send out alerts based on temperature warning (default 14'F) and thaw alert (default 32'F).

 Note: This is a wired sensor so it require careful routing of the wire inside a freezer door so that you do not break the seal.

 ## Door Monitoring Services
 * [sentrypi-service.py](sentrypi-service.py) - Service to monitor door state, illuminate LED indicator when open and alert via SNS if it exceeds threshold.
 This script is set up as service to monitor a switch state to indicate door open or close.
 Once the door is open, it activates an LED indicator and begins a counter.
-Once the counter reaches an alert threshhold (default: 10 minutes) it will send out alerts via AWS SNS. e
+Once the counter reaches an alert threshold (default: 10 minutes) it will send out alerts via AWS SNS. e
-* Description: The sentrypi-service.py monitors for door open state and alerts vis SNS if it exceeds time limit.
+* Description: The sentrypi-service.py monitors for door open state and alerts via SNS if it exceeds time limit.
 The service also records motion if a motion detector is installed.
 * How to set up a script as a service: http://www.diegoacuna.me/how-to-run-a-script-as-a-service-in-raspberry-pi-raspbian-jessie/

 ```bash